EaglerReborn/EaglerReborn.github.io/src/plugindocs/README.md

     - Triggers a left click ingame.
 - `rightClickMouse()`
     - Triggers a right click ingame.
+- `update()`
+    - Force triggers a Plugin API update.
+Note that while the update event fires, not all objects are necessarily generated.
+Eg: Calling `update()` while not ingame will not generate `PluginAPI.player` or `PluginAPI.network`

 ### Passing 'Ref' objects
 Eg: `setCurrentItemOrArmor({slotIn: Integer, itemStack: ItemStackRef}) : void`